mrflattire/bunkr-api/README.md

 ### Why the Python API is useful:
 1.  **No CLI required for automation**: cron jobs, scheduled maintenance, or a custom Discord bot can all drive the same database the interactive tools use, with zero terminal interaction.
-2.  **Composable**: every method returns plain dicts/lists/ints/bools — no custom objects to learn — so it's trivial to slot into an existing script, web framework, or notebook.
+2.  **Composable**: every method returns plain dicts/lists/ints/bools.
+No custom objects to learn, so it's trivial to slot into an existing script, web framework, or notebook.
-3.  **Safe to embed**: because the network/disk/subprocess methods are genuinely async (not just decorated), you can call them from inside your own already-running event loop — a FastAPI route handler, a Discord.py command, a Jupyter cell — without the classic "asyncio.run() cannot be called from a running event loop" crash.
+3.  **Safe to embed**: because the network/disk/subprocess methods are genuinely async (not just decorated), you can call them from inside your own already-running event loop; a FastAPI route handler, a Discord.py command, a Jupyter cell, all without the classic "asyncio.run() cannot be called from a running event loop" crash.

 </details>